- Adjunct Professor, Global Health

 Select from the following:

 Dr. Unützer is an internationally recognized psychiatrist and health services researcher.
 His work focuses on innovative models of care that integrate mental health and general medical services and on translating research on evidence-based mental health care into effective clinical and public health practice.
-He has over 250 scholarly publications and is the recipient of numerous federal and foundation grants and awards for his research to improve the health and mental health of populations through patient-centered integrated mental health services.
+He has more than 300 scholarly publications and is the recipient of numerous federal and foundation grants and awards for his research to improve the health and mental health of populations through patient-centered integrated mental health services.

-Dr. Unützer is Professor and Chair in the Department of Psychiatry and Behavioral Sciences at the University of Washington where he also directs the Division of Population Health.
-He holds adjunct appointments as Professor in the School of Public Health (Department of Health Services and Department of Global Health) and as Affiliate Investigator at the Group Health Research Institute in Seattle, WA.
+Dr. Unützer is Professor and Chair in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
+He also holds adjunct appointments as Professor in the School of Public Health (in the departments of Health Services and Global Health) and as Affiliate Investigator at the Kaiser Permanente Washington Health Research Institute in Seattle, WA.

-Dr. Unützer directs the AIMS Center (http://uwaims.org) dedicated to ‘Advancing Integrated Mental Health Solutions’ and the IMPACT Program (http://impact-uw.org) which has supported the development, testing and implementation of an evidence based program for depression treatment in more than 1,000 primary care clinics in the United States and abroad.
+Dr. Unützer founded the AIMS Center (http://aims.uw.edu) which is dedicated to ‘Advancing Integrated Mental Health Solutions.’
+He led the development and testing of IMPACT, an evidence-based model of depression care that has been implemented in more than 1,000 primary care clinics in the United States and abroad.
 IMPACT has been shown in randomized controlled trials to double the effectiveness of usual care for depression while lowering long-term health care costs.
 In recent years, Dr. Unützer’s work has focused on developing local, regional, national, and global partnerships that support workforce development and capacity building in primary and behavioral health care.

 Dr. Unützer has served as Senior Scientific Advisor to the World Health Organization and as an advisor to the President’s New Freedom Commission on Mental Health.
 He works with national and international organizations to improve behavioral health care for diverse populations.
-His awards include the Beeson Physician Faculty Scholars Award from the American Foundation for Aging Research, the Gerald L. Klerman Junior and Senior Investigator Awards from the Depression and Bipolar Support Alliance, the Distinguished Scientist Award from the American Association of Geriatric Psychiatry, the Research Award from the Academy of Psychosomatic Medicine, and the Senior Health Services Scholar Award from the American Psychiatric Association, and a Lifetime Achievement Award from the Association of Medicine and Psychiatry.
+His awards include the Beeson Physician Faculty Scholars Award from the American Foundation for Aging Research, the Klerman Junior and Senior Investigator Awards from the Depression and Bipolar Support Alliance, the Distinguished Scientist Award from the American Association of Geriatric Psychiatry, the Research Award from the Academy of Psychosomatic Medicine, the Senior Health Services Scholar Award from the American Psychiatric Association, and a Lifetime Achievement Award from the Association of Medicine and Psychiatry.